ericmkeen/catRlog/README.md

 # catRlog
 ### A photo-ID project management system based in R

-See < paper > for an Introduction to the catRlog system.
+Submitted for publication in *Mammalian Biology*, pending successful peer review.

-To get started, download the 'catRlog' directory to your local computer.
+To get started with **catRlog**, download the zipped 'catRlog' directory to your local computer.

-Read the *User's manual* <link here>.
+Read the *User's manual* then familiarize yourself with the system using the example data (provided within the zipped directory).

 Code written by Eric Keen
+System developed by Eric Keen, Julia Wren, Éadin O'Mahony and Janie Wray.